 You should also read my post A Complete Guide To Chichen Itza for more information.

 How to Get to Valladolid

-From Merida you can drive the 101-mile route to Valladolid, making several stops along the way to visit important sites such as Chichen Itza, which is a must-see archeological site for anyone interested in Mayan history, amnd the lovely Izamal, knowns as the Yellow City.
+If you’re driving, you can take the 101-mile route to Valladolid.
+This is also a great way to make several stops along the way to visit important sites such as Chichen Itza and the lovely Izamal, known as the Yellow City.

 Where to Stay in Valladolid

 Albeit small, Valladolid has some good accommodation options.
 Here are my top choices: